Niftory Docs

 • Transfers the minted NFT to the user's wallet

 Since these can be time-consuming operations, the transfer API schedules the work to happen asynchronously, and returns back the NFT that will be transferred to the user.
-The NFT's field tells you what is going on.
+The NFT's status field tells you what is going on.

-Unlike the other APIs we have seen so far that are run in the context of the logged-in user, the transferAPI is .
+Unlike the other APIs we have seen so far that are run in the context of the logged-in user, the transferAPI is privileged.
 As a result, you will need to call transfer from your application's backend.

 const TRANSFER = gql`